kru2710shna/Kidney-Disease-Classification/README.md

 # Virtual Environment

 ### 1. Install `virtualenv`
-If you don't have `virtualenv` installed, you can install it using pip:
+If you don't have `virtualenv` installed, you can install it using pip

 ```bash
 pip install virtualenv
 ```

 ### 2. Create a Virtual Environment
-Navigate to your project directory and create a virtual environment by running:
+Navigate to your project directory and create a virtual environment by running

 ```bash
 cd path/to/your/project/directory